SmartBear/zephyr-scale-file-converter/README.md

 * ``priority``: maps Jira priority values to TM4J values (High, Normal, Low).
 * ``convertWikiMarkup``: set option to convert test case steps from wiki markup format to html.
 This is needed for some versions of Zephyr, which will export test case steps using wiki markup format.
 * ``decodeIssueDescription``: set option to decode issues description, for when Jira exports this field html encoded.
-* ``replaceUsernameWithUserKey``: along with ``jiraServerSettings``, this field sets the option to replace usernames with user keys.
-This is only needed if the ``owner`` setting is configured.
-* ``jiraServerSettings``: sets credential information to allows this file converter to connect to Jira Server/DC REST API.

 Examples:
 ```
 {